 Just last week (July 20), we wrote an editorial about the 45th anniversary of the first moon landing.
 We are unabashed admirers of the National Aeronautics and Space Administration and the anniversary of its birth deserves recognition also.

 Fifty-six years ago Tuesday (July 29, 1958), Congress established NASA.

 The space agency was created, in large part, out of fear.
-In 1957, the Soviet Union launched the first satellite to orbit the earth.
-Sputnik I was a small orb, the size of a basketball, but there was a genuine fear in the country that it was the first step toward putting weapons in space.
+In 1957, the Soviet Union launched the first satellite to orbit the Earth.
+Sputnik I was a small orb, the size of a basketball, but there was a genuine fear in the country that it was the first step to putting weapons in space.

 For the next half-century, NASA was the pride of America.
 Answering President John F. Kennedy’s challenge to put a man on the moon in the decade of the 1960s, on July 20, 1969, Apollo 11’s Neil Armstrong met that challenge, stating, “That’s one small step for man, one giant leap for mankind.”

 NASA’s research had wide-reaching effects.
 In medicine alone, its pioneering work in digital imaging helped in the development of CAT scans, MRIs, arthroscopic and laparoscopic surgery, noninvasive cardiac procedures, low-radiation X-rays and lifelike prosthetics.

 Actually, the list goes on and on.
 But the main point is that our investment in NASA provided benefits that were unimaginable when the agency was formed.

 Now we worry about NASA’s future.
 The space shuttles have been retired, our astronauts now hitch rides on Russian and private rockets to visit the International Space Station.
 An unmanned module landed on and explored Mars, but there is no doubt NASA’s status has been downgraded.

 In its heyday, NASA was a symbol of the country’s dreams.
 With its side benefits such as the medical advances cited above, it more than lived up to its promise.